EPIC-guide/epic-guide.github.io/_life/money-americans.md

 _Most of this page was written in 2023 by Shardul Chiplunkar, an American with bank, credit card, and investment accounts in the US, and a Swiss bank account after moving to EPFL.
 "I", "me", etc. refer to Shardul.
-Thanks to Clément Pit-Claudel, Kyle Matoba, Sepehr Elahi, Solal Pirelli, and others for helpful comments._
+Thanks to Clément Pit-Claudel, Kyle Matoba, Sepehr Elahi, Solal Pirelli, Kirill Nikitin, and others for helpful comments._

 #### Table of contents